open-dollar/od-contracts/README.md

     - delayedOracle: Usually a DelayedOracle that enforces delays to fresh price feeds.
     - safetyCRatio: RAY, CRatio used to compute the 'safePrice' - the price used when generating debt in SAFEEngine.
     - liquidationCRatio: RAY, CRatio used to compute the 'liquidationPrice' the price used when liquidating SAFEs.
+- CollateralAuctionHouseParams:
+    - maximumDiscount: WAD,  Maximum discount at which collateral is being sold
+    - minimumBid: WAD, Minimum acceptable bid
+    - minimumDiscount: WAD, Minimum discount at which collateral is being sold
+    - perSecondDiscountUpdateRate: RAY, Rate at which the discount will be updated in an auction.
 This script proposes adding a new collateral to the system (deploys new contracts via the collateral join, collateral auction house factories and it adds the correct authorizations to the needed contracts).

 ### Modify Parameters